contiamo/operational-ui/docs/visualizations/pie-chart.md

  * key - the name of the item
  * value - the value of the item

 'renderAs' is an array containing a single renderer object.
-Each renderer object must have the following propertie:
+Each renderer object must have the following properties:
 * type - "donut", "gauge" or "polar" and may have any of the following accessors:
 * key - key accessor